davidpatrickrose/dictionary/intellectual_property.md

 ### Definition

-**Intellectual property** is how lawyers describe rights over things that a human mind creates.
+**Intellectual property** is how lawyers describe rights over things (like music, newspaper articles, code or inventions) that a human mind creates.
 The word "property" is used because ideas can be owned in the same way that other property is owned.

 ### Example 1